Tarako: Death

+Floral altar display for Tarako featuring her iconic voice roles at the TARA-chan Arigatou no Kai ~Taisetsu na Kimi he~ farewell gathering.

 Around November 2023, Tarako was diagnosed with a serious illness for which she was immediately hospitalized.
-At the beginning of her hospital stay she was still well enough to continue voice acting, however, her condition gradually worsened to the point where she could no longer stand and she showed no sign of improvement.
+At the beginning of her hospital stay, she was still well enough to continue voice acting.
+However, her condition gradually worsened to the point where she could no longer stand up and showed no signs of improvement.

 Tarako died on March 4, 2024, at the age of 63.
-She had recorded her final lines for Chibi Maruko-Chan in the days just before her death.
+She had recorded her final lines for Chibi Maruko-Chan in the days before her death.

 The producers of Chibi Maruko-chan, as well as her talent agency Troubadour, Fuji Television and Nippon Animation announced her death to the public five days later on March 9, 2024.
+At the 18th Seiyu Awards, held on the same day as the announcement of her death, a 15 second long moment of silence was held at the beginning of the ceremony in honor of her and Dragon Ball creator Akira Toriyama, who died on March 1, in recognition of their contributions to the anime industry.

+At the beginning of the March 10 broadcast of the Chibi Maruko-chan anime that year, a memorial message from the entire voice cast and staff of Chibi Maruko-chan was shown at the beginning.
+Days later on March 15, Megami no Marche, a show that she had served as the narrator for many years on, had a memorial tribute message for her shown at the beginning of that day's episode broadcast.